Guy is a writer, theatre maker and musician, based in Donegal, with over thirty years’ experience of working in the arts.

-Guy’s play, On the Camel’s Hump was produced by An Grianán in April/May 2013 and toured Donegal and Tyrone.
-It came out of the Sense of Memory project, a large-scale, cross-border reminiscence project he devised, funded by PEACE III.
+His first play, On the Camel’s Hump, produced by An Grianán Theatre, came out of the Sense of Memory project, a large-scale, cross-border reminiscence project he devised, which was funded by PEACE III.

 His fiction has been shortlisted for the Costa, Fish and Sean O’Faolain short story prizes and the Allingham Flash Fiction competition.
 His novels, Essex Road and The Cake and Condiment Fair Rules were previously longlisted for the Irish Writers Centre Novel Fair, and his novel Pitchblende was a joint-winner of the 2018 Novel Fair

 He is an ICAF Rotterdam artist, and has trained with Pam Schweitzer (Reminiscence Theatre) and Hector Aristabel (Forum Theatre/Theatre of the Oppressed).